On the dihedral Euler characteristics of Selmer groups of abelian varieties: The definite case

 Let us now write We can then extract from $(\ref{Gcoh})$ the long exact sequence Here, the identifications for the central terms come from the Hochschild-Serre spectral sequence, $(\ref{HSSSg})$.
 The identifications of the terms on the right come from Corollary \ref{vnmidpvanish} for the first row, then from the version of Shapiro's lemma given in $(\ref{shapiro})$ along with the bijections $(\ref{lcgHSSS})$ for the subsequent rows.
-Note that we have ignored the vanishing of higher cohomology groups here; the reason for this will me made clear below.
-That is, using the definition of the map $\psi_S(K_{\mathfrak{p}^{\infty}})$ in $(\ref{fd})$, we can then extract from $(\ref{Gcoh2})$ the exact sequence Using $(\ref{extractedES})$, we deduce that Here, we have written and Substituting $(\ref{global1})$ into $(\ref{ECid2})$, we then find that The result then follows from Proposition \ref{chi}, which gives for each prime $v \mid p$ the identifications $\chi(G, A_{p^{\infty}})= \chi(G_w, \widetilde{A}_{v, p^{\infty}}) = 1$. \end{proof} \end{remark}
+Note that we have ignored the vanishing of higher cohomology groups here.
+The reason for this will me made clear below.
+That is, using the definition of the map $\psi_S(K_{\mathfrak{p}^{\infty}})$ in $(\ref{fd})$, we can then extract from $(\ref{Gcoh2})$ the exact sequence Using $(\ref{extractedES})$, we deduce that